About indefinite leave to remain

-1. possess a qualification or have passed a test at level B1, B2, C1 or C2 in listening and speaking as specified on Prove your English language abilities with a secure English language test (SELT) on GOV.UK
+Possess a qualification or have passed a test at level B1, B2, C1 or C2 in listening and speaking as specified on Prove your English language abilities with a secure English language test (SELT) on GOV.UK

 2. possess an academic qualification deemed by ECCTIS (UK ENIC) to meet the recognised standard of a Bachelor's of Master's degree of PhD in the United Kingdom and:

 - ECCTIS (UK ENIC) has confirmed that the qualification was taught or, as the case may be, researched in English; or

 - the qualification was taught or, as the case may be, researched in any of the following English speaking countries (Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, New Zealand, Republic of Ireland, St Christopher and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA); or

 3. you possessed a qualification or had passed a test in English at a level equivalent to Level B1 or above on the Council of Europe's Common European Framework of Reference for Languages: Learning, Teaching, Assessment; or